 I backtracked east along the track to where I had first joined it, then followed it around as it swung due north.
-Initially, it was green and leafily overgrown but this gave way to surfaced road at the farmstead of Achastle (from Gaelic achadh a’ chaisteil, ‘field of the castle’).
+Initially, it was green and leafily overgrown but this gave way to surfaced road at the cottage of Achastle (from Gaelic achadh a’ chaisteil, ‘field of the castle’).

 As I passed Achastle, I was hailed by its resident who, misidentifying my walking poles, asked if I had caught anything.
 Fortunately, confusion was fleeting, and I raised the poles so he could see his mistake.